9:00 am rolls around all too quickly, and we are ready to hike again!

 We set off through the busy streets of SaPa watching the Hmong ladies sit and finely stitch their handicrafts, or as mothers carry their young on their back, and children play in the streets.
 I watch as ‘young care for even younger little ones’ and it is no big deal to them.

-So different than the western world, and seemingly so much more colourful too!
+So different than the western world, and seemingly so much more colorful too!

 I adore the SaPa mountainside shops, homes, and cottages.